 As the listener, or therapist, that person has to use his or her best judgment as to whether the caller is safe.

 The anonymity factor is much like the in-person therapy experience, as well.
-A doctor will breach confidentiality in order to save someone’s life.
+A doctor will breach confidentiality in some cases, in order to save someone’s life.

 What if I feel uncomfortable about reaching out?